 7 Tips for Keeping Your Man (from the 1950s)

-Oh, did Mavis from next door insult your prize winning squash?
+Oh, did Mavis from next door insult your prize-winning squash?
 Did little Timmy get sent home for starting fires again?
-That shooting pain in your left arm just keeps getting more intense?
+Does that shooting pain in your left arm just keeps getting more intense?
 Keep it to yourself!
-Your man works all through his day and the last thing he needs to hear about is yours.
-Refer to the first four commandments on “How to be a Good Wife” Edward Podolsky gives in his 1943 book, Sex Today in Wedded Life:
+Your man works all day and the last thing he needs to hear about is how yours went.
+Refer to the first four commandments on "How to be a Good Wife" that Edward Podolsky gives in his 1943 book, Sex Today in Wedded Life:

 Don't bother your husband with petty troubles and complaints when he comes home from work.